 - state-of-the-art laboratory and equipment required for knowledge-base learning

 - opportunities to aid faculty in a variety of research projects

 - Required practicum experience for each student, minimum of 150 hours

 - Collaboration with professionals in the sport and recreation industry

 - SESC (Sport and Exercise Science Club) affords students opportunities to promote professional activity and networking in the sport and exercise science field through participation in conferences, clinics and club activities.

 - Exercise Science - Coaching/Conditioning — B.S.E.

-- Exercise Science - Sport Management — B.S.E.
+- Exercise Science - Fitness Management — B.S.E.

 Page maintained by the Department of University Communications and Marketing.
 Request a change to this page.